A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results about the singular sectors

 \subsection{Asymptotic expansions of solutions}

-We start with some fixed $u_0,s_0,x_0$ and as $u$ travels along $\mathcal{C}$ back to $u_0$ we obtain $s_1,x_1$, and repeating this procedure we get $s_2,x_2,$ etc. and in this way \eqref{eq:eqds2n} and \eqref{eq:eqdx2n} provide a recurrence relation describing the evolution of $s$ and $x$ as $u$ goes along $\mathcal{C}$.
+We start with some fixed $u_0,s_0,x_0$ and as $u$ travels along $\mathcal{C}$ back to $u_0$ we obtain $s_1,x_1$, and repeating this procedure we get $s_2,x_2,$ etc. (see also \eqref{eq:eqds2n} and \eqref{eq:eqdx2n} and comments following these equations) In this way \eqref{eq:eqds2n} and \eqref{eq:eqdx2n} provide a recurrence relation describing the evolution of $s$ and $x$ as $u$ goes along $\mathcal{C}$.

 Theorem\,\ref{recu1} provides asymptotic expansions of the asymptotically conserved quantities \eqref{eq:eqapprx}, \eqref{eq:2ndc} of the system \eqref{eq:eqds2n}, \eqref{eq:eqdx2n}, up to $O(x^{-5/4})$ or better.